Art therapy for the soul.

 Empty

-Psychologist Nguyen Thi Phuong Thao - Initiator of Bao Sang Psychotherapy - Art Project shared: "Using hands to shape materials brings direct interaction between body and mind, thereby stimulating creativity, improving concentration, and supporting cognitive and behavioral restructuring.
-Dough painting not only creates unique art products but is also a journey to adjust, balance and renew energy".
+Psychologist Nguyen Thi Phuong Thao, the initiator of the Bao Sang art-psychology therapy project, shared: "Using hands to shape materials creates a direct interaction between the body and mind, thereby stimulating creativity, improving concentration, and supporting the restructuring of cognitive behavior.
+Clay sculpting not only creates unique works of art but also represents a journey of adjustment, balance, and renewal of energy."

 Người tham gia trải nghiệm tập trung trong từng lớp bột giấy

-Participants experience focusing on each layer of pulp.
+Participants experience a focused immersion in each layer of pulp.

 Không chỉ người trẻ, người lớn tuổi cũng hào hứng với trải nghiệm tranh đắp bột giấy

-None of the three activities above require artistic talent.
-Participants do not need to know how to draw or be skillful; the important thing is to dare to try and express.
-In that space, everyone has the freedom to create, to be listened to and to share.
-The target audience is quite diverse, from students, postpartum women, to families who want their children to try their hand at creativity, or simply those who want to find a moment of peace.
-Each person brings a story, but all leave with a common feeling: relief and empathy.
+All three activities don't require artistic talent.
+Participants don't need to know how to draw or be skillful with their hands; the important thing is to dare to try and dare to express themselves.
+In that space, everyone is free to create, to be listened to, and to share.
+The people who come to experience this are quite diverse, from students and postpartum women to families wanting their children to try their hand at creativity, or simply those seeking a moment of peace.
+Each person carries a story, but all leave with a common feeling: relief and empathy.

 Hai mẹ con cùng nhau sáng tạo với tranh đắp bột giấy